pySourceSDK/hub/README.md

 # pySourceSDK

-This project is a resource to organise the documentation for the various projects
+This project is a resource to organise the documentation for the various library projects.
+Get the doc here https://pysourcesdk.github.io/hub/

 ### Finished Projects